top of page

 God is Love - We are His beloved

-This adventure begins with a “Prelude” where we encounter, through the scriptures, God who is Love love.
+This adventure begins with a “Prelude” where we encounter, through the scriptures, God who is Love loving.

 Focus: In these preparation days, we consider the gifts of God‘s ongoing creation in the world and in us.
 Here, we pray for a spirit of generous gratitude and awe for those gifts we are to share.
-We spend time savoring the beauty of God‘s unconditional love for us, who are His beloveds.
+We spend time savoring the beauty of God‘s unconditional love for us, who are His beloved, created creatures.

 _________________________________